DevEnvironment7/Main/README.md

 Of course, these are projects from completely different industries.
 I like designing, it gives me a lot of satisfaction.

-Projekty zostały wykonane w NX siemens oraz jeden projekt wiaty garażowej.
+Projekty zostały wykonane w NX siemens oraz jeden projekt wiaty garażowej. <br>
 The designs were made in NX siemens and one shed design using archicad 22.

 ![Zrzut ekranu (16)](https://user-images.githubusercontent.com/130925883/234099081-01590a41-a1f2-4207-9d69-937996555e36.png)